-Iowa Colony is a somewhat small village located in the state of Texas.
-With a population of 13,031 people and just one neighborhood, Iowa Colony is the 285th largest community in Texas.
+Iowa Colony is a medium-sized village located in the state of Texas.
+With a population of 14,823 people and just one neighborhood, Iowa Colony is the 285th largest community in Texas.
 Iowa Colony has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Iowa Colony, where the median household income is $110,000.00.
+This seems to be the case in Iowa Colony, where the median household income is $126,167.00.

 Unlike some villages, Iowa Colony isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Iowa Colony are a mix of both white- and blue-collar jobs.
 Overall, Iowa Colony is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Iowa Colony who work in healthcare (14.47%), sales jobs (13.92%), and management occupations (13.05%).
+There are especially a lot of people living in Iowa Colony who work in management occupations (15.55%), business and financial occupations (11.73%), and healthcare (11.08%).

 Also of interest is that Iowa Colony has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Iowa Colony telecommute to their jobs.
-Overall, about 21.94% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.67% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Iowa Colony is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Iowa Colony really has some of the features that families look for when choosing a good community to raise children.
 Is Iowa Colony perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.